Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction

 \item Our empirical measure of creativity for algorithmic tasks is only a computationally-efficient proxy.
 Achieving an absolute high algorithmic creativity score does not imply a complete coverage of the space.

 \item As stated earlier, we study abstract tasks that are inspired by the computations involved in creative tasks.
-Our study is not intended to capture the subjective, social, cultural and personal values integral to many creative tasks.
+Our study is not intended to capture the subjective aspects like interestingness \citep{schmidhuber09compression} and other social, cultural and personal values integral to many creative tasks.

 \end{enumerate}

 \fi